 The strength and breathtaking beauty of a well-cut diamond has been a symbol of love and romance for centuries.
-Historians believe that the first engagement ring set with a diamond was presented to Mary of Burgundy by Archduke Maximilian of Austria in 1477.
+Historians believe that the first engagement bands set with a diamond was presented to Mary of Burgundy by Archduke Maximilian of Austria in 1477.
 With the discovery and exploitation of the extensive diamond mines in South Africa, diamonds became even more associated with love.
 In 1947, the South African diamond company DeBeers coined the slogan, “A diamond is forever.”
-The success of this ad campaign all but guaranteed that a proper engagement ring be set with at least one diamond.
+The success of this ad campaign all but guaranteed that a proper engagement ring be set with at least one 0.9 carat diamond.

 Diamond companies aren’t the only ones who associate diamonds with love.
 People who attribute powers to crystals believe that he diamond brings love and clarity into the marriage and enhances a husband’s love for his wife.
 The jewel’s piercing light clears away fear and emotional and mental pain.

 The guidelines used to assess the quality of a diamond are more stringent than those used for other gemstones.
 A perfect white diamond is flawless, colourless, large and perfectly cut.
 The reality is that most diamonds have flaws even if they can only be seen under a jeweller’s loupe.
 Most of them also have a tiny amount of yellow.
 The ultimate size and cut of the diamond rests in the hands of the diamond cutter.

 There are diamonds that are supposed to be coloured, and they are judged by somewhat different criteria than diamonds that are supposed to be colourless.
 A diamond with a deep, rich colour can cost more than a colourless diamond of the same size.